sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 - Availability: Denial of Service Attack

 ### 55. Which takes place first.
 Authentication or Authorization?
 Authentication takes place first and then followed by Authorization.
-Easiest way to remember is, You authenticate yourself to any terminal or device using authentication methods (what you are, what you have & what you know), thus the system checks whether you are authorized to use the terminal.
+Easiest way to remember is, you authenticate yourself to any terminal or device using authentication methods (what you are, what you have & what you know), thus the system checks whether you are authorized to use the terminal.

-### 56. How Deep Packet Inspection Firewalls are better than Packet Filtering Firewalls(Stateful & Stateless) and depict their challenges too.
+### 56. How Deep Packet Inspection Firewalls are better than Packet Filtering Firewalls (Stateful & Stateless) and depict their challenges too.
 The DPI Firewalls not just inspects the traffic but the contents inside it which makes them very effective to block nefarious packets.
 They are relatively slow compared to packet filtering firewalls and also there is a privacy at stake since it can read almost any content.

 ### 57. What is an Endpoint Security and how does it work?